Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

-For clinical application, the $T_m$ for a given dose can be obtained by fitting the data points of $(\log(T), DMF(D,T))$.
+For clinical application, the $T_m$ for a given dose can be obtained by fitting the data points of $(\log(T), DRF(D,T))$.
 The $T_m(D)$ can be obtained by fitting the data points from a series of doses.

-Based on the methods list in section 2.2.3, we calculated the damage induced by FLASH (\Eref{RRA_FLASH}) and CONV (\Eref{RRA_CONV}) irradiation to obtain the minimal value of DMF, $DMF_{min}$, to evaluate the maximal change of biological effect by a given dose of FLASH irradiation.
+Based on the methods list in section 2.2.3, we calculated the minimal damage induced by extremely short time ($T\to 0$) irradiation (\Eref{RRA_FLASH}) and CONV (\Eref{RRA_CONV}) irradiation to obtain the minimal value of $DRF$, i.e., $DRF_{min}$, to evaluate the maximal change of biological effect by a given dose of FLASH irradiation.

-Then the $DMF_{min}$ can be calculated and the result is shown in \Eref{RRA_DMF}.
+Then the $DRF_{min}$ can be calculated and the result is shown in \Eref{RRA_DMF}.

 We obtain a concise formula and it can be utilized to fit the experimental data conveniently.
-According to this formula, \Fref{fig:DMFRA} shows the $DMF_{min}$ irradiated by different doses under cells with different levels of antioxidants, $k_1$.
+According to this formula, \Fref{fig:DMFRA} shows the $DRF_{min}$ irradiated by different doses under cells with different levels of antioxidants, $k_1$.

 The curves indicate that the antioxidants in the cell greatly influence the change of biological effect attributed to the FLASH irradiation.
-This also corresponds to the hypothesis' explanation of the non-protective effect in tumors.
+This also corresponds to the hypothesis' explanation of the non-protective effect in tumors, which posits that the elevated antioxidant levels within tumors inhibit radical recombination, thereby narrowing the difference between the FLASH and CONV modalities.
+The value of $k_1$ for normal tissue is estimated to be 8.5 s$^{-1}$ \citep{hu_radical_2023} whereas in tumors, this value is several times higher.
 Moreover, the curves show that the difference between FLASH and CONV irradiation increases with the increase of the total dose when the total dose is low.
-Then the $DMF_{min}$ changes relatively slightly with the increase of total dose when the total dose is high enough.
-The model may provide a reference for the clinical application of FLASH radiotherapy.
+Then the $DRF_{min}$ changes relatively slightly with the increase of the total dose when the total dose is high enough.